RV Interiors - updated June 2019

 Hob, Grill and Oven

 Microwave ovens are handy for preparing hot meals and drinks in a hurry.
 They have a range of other uses including defrosting, melting butter and warming hot packs.
-If you’re not usually a microwave cooking fan, search online for some of the interesting things that microwaves can do before dismissing them.

 Windows, Blinds and Curtains

 Most Australian RVs have small windows to reduce heat build up inside the van.
 Imported RVs tend to come from colder climates that need all the sunlight they can get.
 Large windows, however, appeal to local buyers.
 More recently-made Australian RVs have increased window size to meet this need, relying instead on tinting and insulation to help control temperature.